Post-Operative Instructions: Wisdom Teeth Removal

 The following will cover important information regarding proper post-surgical care for wisdom teeth extraction.
-If you have been scheduled to have your wisdom teeth removed, it will be important to follow these instructions exactly as we present them.
+If you are scheduled to have your wisdom teeth removed, it will be important to follow these instructions exactly as we present them.

 Gauze pad(s) should be placed directly over the extraction site(s) and held in place with firm biting pressure; proper placement will help you not swallow blood, which can make you nauseated.
 Replace the gauze pad(s) every 30–45 minutes.
 When the gauze pads have little or no blood on them, they are no longer necessary.
 The amount of bleeding will vary from person to person.
 Most of your bleeding will slow within 4–6 hours, but a small amount of bleeding is common for up to 24 hours.

 Do not rinse on the day of surgery; it may prolong your bleeding.
-Begin gentle saltwater rinses the day after surgery and continue for 1 week.
-Rinse with warm saltwater 2–3 times each day and gently spit.
-To make the saltwater solution, dissolve a 1 teaspoon of salt in an 8-ounce glass of warm tap water.
+Begin gentle salt water rinses the day after surgery and continue for 1 week.
+Rinse with warm salt water 2–3 times each day and gently spit.
+To make the salt water solution, dissolve 1 teaspoon of salt in an 8-ounce glass of warm tap water.
 If prescribed Peridex®, please use 48 hours after surgery by gently rinsing in the morning and at night every day for 1 week.
 Please follow the instructions on the label.

 If you have been given an irrigating syringe, start irrigation on the fifth day following surgery.
 Fill the syringe with warm salt water, and gently place the tip of the syringe into the extraction site to clean.
 Do this 3 times a day after meals until surgery sites are fully closed, which may take up to 4-6 weeks.